destafajri/system-pembayaran-spp-go-api/README.md

 ```
 docker-compose up -d
 ```
-- add .env file to setup your database connection and configuration
 - `migrator tools` from [golang migrate](https://github.com/golang-migrate/migrate)
 - to install the migration tools, you can type
 ```